hero media

 Best for: A sophisticated gin tasting of award-winning expressions

 Founder and head distiller Chris Cameron has brought plenty of well-deserved awards over to Naught Distilling and its exceptional inner-city cocktail bar.
-And while Melbourne has more than its fair share of gin distilleries refining classics and paving their own way forward, there’s something about Naught that has made it one of the city’s brightest stars.
+While Melbourne has more than its fair share of gin distilleries refining classics and forming their own identity, there’s something about Naught that has made it one of the city’s brightest stars.

-The distinction comes from an air of sophistication that hits as soon as you enter the Eltham operation, with handsomely dressed staff and table service moving away from the typical bar-in-a-distillery experience and towards something a bit more high-class and intimate.
+The distinction comes from sophistication, a more immersive atmosphere that hits as soon as you enter the Eltham operation where handsomely dressed staff and table service shift away from the typical bar-in-a-distillery experience and towards something a bit more exclusive.

-Eyeing off that powerful German-made copper still while working your way through Naught’s well-built classics while snacking on some charcuterie and tinned seafood is the ideal way to go.
-Order up a gin-tasting flight, which if you’re lucky will include the immensely popular Sangiovese Gin made with full-flavoured Yarra Valley grapes.
+Eyeing off that powerful German-made copper still while working your way through Naught’s classics and snacking on some charcuterie and tinned seafood: bliss.
+Order up a gin-tasting flight; if you’re lucky, it’ll include the immensely popular Sangiovese Gin made with full-flavoured Yarra Valley grapes.

 Address: 2/32 Peel St, Eltham